iMicknl/python-sagemcom-api/README.md

 except NonWritableParameterException as exception:
     print("You don't have rights to write to this parameter.") except UnknownPathException as exception:
-    print("The xptah does not exist.")
+    print("The xpath does not exist.")
 ```

 ### Run your custom commands